lars-t-hansen/swat2/MANUAL.md

 Binop ::= + | - | * | ...

   Binops follow Rust in their precedence.
 Generally, binop has lower precedence than unop, which has lower precedence than type-op, which has lower precedence than other primary expressions.

 Unop ::= ! | ~ | -

   Many unops are additionally expressed as intrinsics.

-NumLit ::= Conventional number syntax with optional suffix i/I/l/L/f/F/d/D
+NumLit ::= Conventional number syntax with optional suffix i/I/l/L/f/F/d/D to
-           to denote specific representation: i=i32, l=i64, f=f32, d=f64,
+           denote specific representation: i=i32, l=i64, f=f32, d=f64, eg, 37L
-           eg, 37L is an i64, 3.14e-3f is an f32.
+           is an i64, 3.14e-3f is an f32.
 If no suffix then integers default to i32, floats to f64.
 If the value doesn't fit in its designated type then there's a syntax error.

 NullLit ::= "null"

 Comment ::= "//" until the end of line

-JS ::= "%%JS<!<" any text ">!>"
+JS ::= "<!<" any text ">!>"